Thousands of people have seen their incomes reduce due to coronavirus, and will see them fall further when Universal Credit is cut in October.

 Go through your list of the non-essentials you spend money on and see which things you can cut back on.

 For example, do you pay for an expensive TV package every month which you could cancel?
 Are you forking out for memberships or subscriptions which you rarely use?
 Do you have more than one car when you might be able to get by with one?
+Learn more about managing your subscriptions in our article Are you losing money on subscriptions you don’t need?.

 It’s also a good idea to review how much you spend on food.
 Often when we do a weekly shop we stick to the same brands, but you might be able to cut bills by switching to cheaper alternatives, which are often supermarket own-brand items.
 It’s worth exploring ways you can pick up reduced items too.